fboudair/SQT_BIO_MICRONEEDLING/README.md

-# SQT_BIO_MICRONEEDLING Canada - Ios App
+# SQT Canada - iOS App
-SQT BIO-MICRONEEDLING
-Welcome to the official Swift iOS app for **SQT Biomicroneedling Canada**.
+Welcome to the official Swift iOS app for SQT BIO-MICRONEEDLING Canada
-This app provides clinics, clients, and beauty professionals with access to cutting-edge skincare products, training, and ordering tools designed for the future of microneedling.
+- **This app provides clinics, clients, and beauty professionals with access to cutting-edge skincare products, training, and ordering tools designed for the future of microneedling.**
 # Features
 - **User Authentication** – Secure login for customers and clinics
 - **Product Catalog** – Browse the full range of SQT products
-- **Shopping Cart & Checkout** – Order products directly from the app
+- **Shopping Cart & CheckoutSystem** – Order products directly from the app
 - **Training SignIn** – Learn more about SQT Bio Microneedling procedures
 - **Social Media Integration** – Social Media Integration to follow and share SQT content directly from the app
 - **Contact & Support** – Connect with SQT Canada support team